OCXStandard/OCX_Schema/README.md

 ## Schema versioning
 We are using [semantic versioning (semver)](https://semver.org/) to version the OCX schema.
 A published schema verison follows the semver pattern on the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

-A pre-release version is denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version, for example: 3.0.0-alpha.1.
+A pre-release version is denoted by appending a hyphen and a pre-release identifier (alpha, beta ...) immediately following the patch version, for example: 3.0.0-alpha

+If a pre-release tag needs to be patched, append a letter to the tag separated with an underscore, eg. 3.0.0-alpha_b.
+Do not use ``.`` (dot) as separator.

 ## ``tbump`` versioning tool